 rc-update add wpa_supplicant

-rc-update add networking
+rc-update add networking- Ensure

 wpa_supplicant.confis correctly placed and permissions are set.